Technigo/project-business-site/README.md

 If I had more time I would have looked into creating a custom select so that I could style the dropdown as well.

+I've also explored using CSS Nesting since it newly became a baseline feature of CSS.

 ## View it live

 https://picko.netlify.app/